shrrrrr/Decision-tree-implementation-/README.md

-# Decision-tree-implementation-
+# Decision-tree-KNN-implementation
-This is Implentation of Decision Tree classifier from Scratch
+This is Implentation of Decision Tree classifier and KNN from Scratch